Patrols Essential to Survival of "Lost Battalion" (2-7 OCT 1918)

 |0

-This work, Patrols Essential to Survival of "Lost Battalion" (2-7 OCT 1918), must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Patrols Essential to Survival of "Lost Battalion" (2-7 OCT 1918), by Erin Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT